- Volumes 214 to 221

 - The Jim Clemens Collection

 - Diesel & Electric Miscellany Series

 - Along GWR Lines

-Our “Steam Still at Work” series of films features the steam scene after the end of main line steam on British Railways in 1968.
+The fifth part in our “Steam Still at Work” series of films which mostly features the steam scene both at home and overseas after the end of main line steam on British Railways in 1968.
 The series continues until the “Return to Steam” tours on BR in October 1971.
-In this third part we discover that whilst BR main line steam did indeed finish in August 1968, enthusiasts could still find their cherished ‘Iron Horses’ at work around the country during 1969.

 (By clicking here you are entering Wolverton Rail Videos web site with over 4000 transport videos & DVDs available

 ‘Run by Enthusiasts for Enthusiasts since 1987′.